-The Government of Japan and the United States Government decided in the "2+2" joint statement of October 3, to utilize the opportunities to participate in various operations in mainland Japan and across the region to reduce the amount of time that MV-22s are deployed and used for the training in Okinawa so that training outside of Okinawa Prefecture, including mainland Japan, can be increased while maintaining the deterrence of the Alliance.
-Based on this, both the governments have been moving forward with the training outside of Okinawa Prefecture, etc. for the MV-22 deployed at MCAS Futenma.
+The Government of Japan and the United States Government decided in the "2+2" joint statement of October 2013, to utilize the opportunities to participate in various operations in mainland Japan and across the region to reduce the amount of time that MV-22s are deployed and used for the training in Okinawa so that training outside of Okinawa Prefecture, including mainland Japan, can be increased while maintaining the deterrence of the Alliance.
+Based on above, both the governments have been moving forward with the training of the MV-22 deployed at MCAS Futenma outside of Okinawa Prefecture, etc.

-On September 1, 2016, it was agreed at the Joint Committee to relocate the training activities of Tilt-Rotor / Rotary Wing aircraft, such as the AH-1 and CH53, and the MV-22 that are currently deployed at MCAS Futenma out of Okinawa Prefecture at Japan's expense in order to further promote training outside of Okinawa and mitigate the impact of training activities on Okinawa.
+In September 2016, it was agreed at the Joint Committee to relocate the training activities of Tilt-Rotor/Rotary Wing aircraft, such as AH-1, CH53, and the MV-22 that are currently deployed at MCAS Futenma out of Okinawa Prefecture at Japan's expense in order to further promote training outside of Okinawa to mitigate the impact of training activities there.